Mutes contains the Twitter API v2 versions of the following standard v1.1 endpoints:

 Learn more about the new Twitter API v2: Early Access.

-With manage mutes endpoints, developers can create safer experiences for people on Twitter.
 Muting an account allows you to remove an account's Tweets from your timeline without unfollowing or blocking that account.
 Muted accounts will not know that you've muted them and you can unmute them at any time.
+With manage mutes endpoints, developers can create safer experiences for people on Twitter.
 One example of how to build with manage mutes is an application that allows you to mute accounts that might Tweet about specific topics for a specified length of time.
 With the mutes lookup endpoint, you can see who you or an authenticated user has muted.
 This can be useful to determine how you interact with the muted accounts.

 The manage mute endpoints enable you to mute or unmute a specified account on behalf of an authenticated user.
 For these endpoints, there are two methods available: POST and DELETE.
 The POST method allows you to mute an account, and the DELETE method allows you to unmute an account.
 There is a user rate limit of 50 requests per 15 minutes for both the POST and DELETE endpoints.